Oct 30, 2020 | CAL2020 Program Committee

-CAL2020 focused on all aspects of bitcoin and crypto assets, especially those pertaining to investment, banking, finance, monetary economics, and regulation.
+CAL2020 focused on all aspects of Bitcoin and crypto-assets, especially those pertaining to investment, banking, finance, monetary economics, and regulation.

-The work of the conference was open by the rapresentatives of the organizing committee: Ferdinando Ametrano, scientific director of the Crypto Asset Lab, Paola Bongini, full professor of Banking and Finance at Milano-Bicocca University and faculty member, and Lucia Alessi, DG Joint Research Centre of the European Commission.
+The work of the conference was open by the rapresentatives of the organizing committee: Ferdinando M. Ametrano, scientific director of the Crypto Asset Lab, Paola Bongini, full professor of Banking and Finance at Milano-Bicocca University and faculty member, and Lucia Alessi, DG Joint Research Centre of the European Commission.

 Giovanna Iannantuoni, Rector of University of Milano-Bicocca, had given the institutional greeting University of Milano-Bicocca.

 The opening session was concluded with the keynote speech “Bloggers and Bitcoin Prices: A Textual Machine Learning Analysis” by Eric Ghysels, University of North Carolina at Chapel Hill.

 It was then the turn of the papers’ presentation.
 Based on the numerous high-quality papers accepted, the session was organized in different streams, each of which was a specific core-topic: